armandyam/photo_mesh/README.md

   - 12: Upper Lip, 13: Lower Lip, 14: Neck, 15: Necklace, 16: Cloth, 17: Hair, 18: Hat

 ### Implementation Notes
+- **Angled midline calculation**: The midline is calculated from the segmentation mask itself by finding the center of mass at different vertical positions (forehead ~25%, nose ~50%, chin ~75%).
+This approach works reliably for both front-facing and tilted faces without requiring external landmark detection.
 - Mesh generation uses Gmsh (Python API) with Frontal-Delaunay for quality triangulation constrained to the face contour.
 - Only two images are written to `output/`: `<name>_overlay_color_alphaXX.png` and `<name>_overlay_gray_alphaXX.png`.
 - The visualization uses actual image colors mapped to the JET colormap (hot-to-cool) for meaningful data representation.
+- The cutoff line is angled and follows the face orientation, ensuring proper segmentation even for tilted faces.

 ### Troubleshooting
-- If MediaPipe cannot detect a face, ensure the image has a clear, frontal face.
+- If midline detection fails, the code automatically falls back to a vertical cutoff at the image center.
 - If Gmsh import fails, upgrade pip and retry: `pip install -U gmsh`.
-Ensure you run inside the venv’s Python.
+Ensure you run inside the venv's Python.
+- For best results, ensure the face is clearly visible in the image and the segmentation mask captures the face region properly.